 Introduction to PostgreSQL

-PostgreSQL is an open-source relational database software that runs on the Linux platform and functions with objects as a relational component in the database management system.
+PostgreSQL is open-source relational database software that runs on the Linux platform and functions with objects as a relational component in the database management system.
 It uses Structured Query Language (SQL) for accessing the data in the tables of the database, and hence it is also called as Postgres.
-Some of the prominent features of this database are, it is highly robust and reliable, recovering process is effortless, and maintenance costs less cost and manual efforts.
-PostgreSQL is developed and maintained by PostgreSQL Global Development Group, which is a group of PostgreSQL developers.
+Some of the prominent features of this database are, it is highly robust and reliable, the recovering process is effortless, and maintenance costs less cost and manual efforts.
+PostgreSQL is developed and maintained by the PostgreSQL Global Development Group, which is a group of PostgreSQL developers.

 What is PostgreSQL?

 It is made alive by PostgreSQL Global Development Group, a different group of many companies and individual contributors who made this possible.
 It is mainly run on Linux/Unix platform.

 You will find PostgreSQL, also known as Postgres.
 This is an object-relational database management system, And it uses SQL (Structured query language) as its primary query language.
 DBMS is a combination of applications, different utilities, and libraries.
 Over the years, there are no. of database management systems out there.
 The object-relational Database specifies large, shared databases.

 First of all, we need to, know What is the Actual term for Database?

 The database is a system in which we can store our data.
 Retrieve the data from it.
 Manipulate the data as well.
 These systems are mainly maintained by servers in the database.
 Each application has its own database

 It is very easy to learn.
 Just need to know how exactly it works.
 And the best way to get an overview by its building blocks.
 How exactly it behaves.

 PostgreSQL supports many data types such as string, numeric, date and time like My SQL.
 Also, it supports data types for geometric shapes, images, network addresses, bit strings, text searches, and JSON entries, etc.

 Architecture of PostgreSQL

 In the following diagram, we see there is more than one client requesting a database at the time.
 And the database is serving these clients efficiently.
 This helps PostgreSQL to maintain integrity.